 Second, do you want a genuine AK-47 or AKM, a military-issue weapon with selective fire full automatic capability?
 Or would a semiautomatic-only civilian market version suffice for you?
 An authentic Russian AK in a third-world hellhole might be $75.00.
 It’s probably seen better days worn out and smells of blood and old goat shit, but it works.

 It is estimated that the price in the European black market ranges from $1,000 up to $2,000.
 The AK-47 was pretty common on the Balkan during the Yugoslavia war.
 Also, a lot of AK-47 were looted in Albania.
 It has become a weapon of choice for various criminal organizations in Europe.

-Of course, those reports with the estimated cost of an AK-47 on the black market are not definitive answer to the question but as is the case with many gun questions.
+Of course, those reports with the estimated cost of an AK-47 on the black market are no definitive answer to the question but as is the case with many gun questions.
 The price solely depends on the individual gun under consideration.

-Further it travels, more it costs
+The further it travels, the more it costs

-According to the report, the price of an AK-47 increase the further it travels, with a smuggled rifle crossing the U.S.-Canada border expected to go up in price by as much as 560 percent.
+According to the report, the price of an AK-47 increases the further it travels, with a smuggled rifle crossing the U.S.-Canada border expected to go up in price by as much as 560 percent.
 Illegal trafficking in small arms and light weapons is estimated to be worth $1.7 billion to $3.5 billion every year, equivalent to about 10 to 20 percent of the legal arms trade.
 With over a million Kalashnikovs still produced each year, one of the world’s foremost killing machines is still set to be at the center of the global arms trade for decades to come.

 Article author: Niall McCarthy (Forbes)